 On the other side of the coin is the need to increase your kVa.
 Companies often make the mistake of purchasing new machinery or equipment without ensuring they have enough available capacity to cover it.
 Commonly this happens with new air conditioning systems, or factory machinery.

 If you significantly increase the amount of power you draw from the grid you should always make sure your kVa allowance has been arranged in advance with your network operator; or you will most likely be charged excess capacity charges by your DNO.

-To find out more about our new connection services and how we can help your business to make significant savings please contact us today!
+To find out more about our KVA management services and how we can help your business to make significant savings, please contact us today!